 The full Board meets on an as needed basis.
 Additionally, committee meetings are held throughout the year.
 All meetings are open to the public and interested parties are always welcome to attend.

-- Go to the OSHPD subscription page and choose Hospital Building Safety Board News to recieve HBSB news and information.
+Go to the OSHPD subscription page and choose Hospital Building Safety Board News to receive HBSB news and information.

 Fax (916) 324-9118